Sad But True Amp Settings

 Get This Tone on Your Gear

-Adapt the "Sad But True" tone by Metallica to your specific amp, guitar, and pedals.
+Get the "Sad But True" tone by Metallica dialed in for your amp, guitar, and pedals.

 Related Tones